-The title of this musing is first line of a Hindi Movie song; it means if someone like you comes in my life, my life will be made!
+The title of this musing is the first line of a Hindi Movie song; it means if someone like you comes in my life, my life will be made!
 AAP now also has another meaning.
-It is an Indian political party that has risen very rapidly in a couple of years. ( This is for non-Indians) It is Aam Admi Party, party of/for common man!
+It is an Indian political party that has risen very rapidly in a couple of years. ( This is for non-Indians) It is Aam Admi Party, the party of/for the common man!
 Common Man is now singing the same tune with a slightly different meaning.
-He feels that if AAP comes in power all will be well in India!
-All corruption will be washed away and collateral benefits (not damage) will be inflation will go down, common man will be much better off much faster and so on.
-This idea has caught up imagination with people like Rajeev Bajaj, Capt Gopinath and many have others have openly joined/liked the concept with lacs of common people.
+He feels that if AAP comes in power, all will be well in India!
+All corruption will be washed away, and collateral benefits (not damage) will be inflation will go down, the common man will be much better off much faster and so on.
+This idea has caught up imagination with people like Rajeev Bajaj, Capt Gopinath and many have others have openly joined/liked the concept with lacs of ordinary people.

-One thing is for sure all decisions cannot be taken by AAP way of democracy ie people’s’ democracy.
+One thing is for sure all decisions cannot be taken by AAP way of democracy, ie people’s democracy.
 I will give you an example.
 A young couple in Bengal were in love and wanted to get married.
-They were from different community.
-When villagers found this they took the girl away,”10/12 of them RAPED her”, then the couple was tied to a tree at night.
-Just to teach them lesson.
+They were from the different community.
+When villagers found this they took the girl away, “10/12 of them RAPED her”, then the couple was tied to a tree at night.
+Just to teach them a lesson.
 Wow!
-What a lesson?
+What an experience?
 Who will look forward to such TEACHERS?
 This was democratic justice from their point of view!!

 How will India grow if people without knowledge start making allegations against Ambani and Moily?
-Again they are not Saints but those making allegations about Gas Production etc are also not experts.
-Ambani’s will overcome these things but will foreigners bother to invest in India with atmosphere?
+Again they are not Saints, but those making allegations about Gas Production etc. are also not experts.
+Ambani’s will overcome these things but will foreigners bother to invest in India with the atmosphere?